COPD - quick-relief drugs

-Quick-relief drugs for chronic obstructive pulmonary disease (COPD) work quickly to help you breathe better.
-You take them when you are coughing or wheezing, and you are having trouble breathing.
+Quick-relief medicines for chronic obstructive pulmonary disease (COPD) work quickly to help you breathe better.
+You take them when you are coughing, wheezing, or having trouble breathing, such as during a flare-up.

 Quick-relief beta-agonists help you breathe better by relaxing the muscles of your airways.
 They are short-acting, which means they stay in your system only for a short time.